Hevedy/Purpleprint-Core/README.md

 ### Misc Library:
-Different functions to clone actors, get directions, split vectors and other useful elements.
+A collection of utility functions for cloning actors, calculating directions, splitting vectors, and other helpful operations.

 > - EPurpleCoreAxis PurpleCoreAlignAxisToAxis(EPurpleCoreAlignAxis Align)